Vernon Holloway

-Vernon Caryle Holloway Sr. (September 15, 1919 – January 15, 2000) was a Florida businessman and politician.
+Vernon Caryle Holloway Sr. (September 15, 1919 – January 15, 2000) was a businessman and politician in Florida, United States.

 Biography

 He was born in Richmond, Virginia.
 He founded Interstate Electric Company, Inc. (1949) in Dade County, Florida.
-He served eight years in the Florida House of Representatives and six years in the Florida Senate representing the 39th District in Miami.
+He served eight years in the Florida House of Representatives and six years in the Florida Senate, representing the 39th District in Miami.
+He lived in Tallahassee.
 Senator Holloway died on January 15, 2000, at the age of 80.